 I love meal prepping with spinach rolls.
 Since they take a bit of prep work, it’s nice to know that I’m going to have lunch or dinner taken care of for a few days.

 I recommend storing your rolls in an airtight container in the refrigerator.
-Make sure to eat them within 3-4 days.
+However, these rolls are best if eaten within 3-4 days.

 More healthy vegetarian recipes

-We love creating delicious, healthy vegetarian recipes on Diabetes Strong.
+We love creating delicious, healthy vegetarian recipes.
 If you enjoyed this recipe, here are a few more I know you’ll like:

 When you’ve tried this recipe, please don’t forget to let me know how you liked them and rate the recipe in the comments below!